mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 * All of the features of the Visual Studio IDE and .NET/C# environment are available include the .NET/C# optimizing compiler features which have been demonstrated to reduce NEO VM by 25%.
 This is a key capability because every NEO VM instruction executed is tracked and accounted for. ([NEO System Fees](http://docs.neo.org/en-us/sc/systemfees.html)).

-### Enterprise Distributed Applications and Smart Data: Enabled by .NET and C#
+### Enterprise Distributed Applications and Smart Data: Only enabled by .NET and C#

 What is unique about Enterprise Distributed Application development on a blockchain?  ...the NEO Blockchain or any other blockchain.